Edward C. Stone: Early life and education

-Stone studied at Burlington Junior College in Iowa, and continued his education at the University of Chicago where he earned his M.S.
+Stone studied at Burlington Junior College in Iowa, and continued his education at the University of Chicago, where he earned his M.S.
 (1959) and Ph.D.
 (1964) degrees in physics.
 Initially, he planned to study nuclear physics, but became interested in space physics after the launch of the Soviet Sputnik in 1957.
-Stone began astrophysics research in 1961, working on a cosmic-ray telescope carried by Discoverer 36 spy satellite.
-He worked on it under the cosmic rays researcher John A. Simpson's supervision.
+Stone began astrophysics research in 1961, working on a cosmic-ray telescope carried by the Discoverer 36 spy satellite.
+He worked on it under the cosmic-ray researcher John A. Simpson's supervision.
 The experiment became his PhD thesis, titled Low energy cosmic-ray protons.
 While in Chicago, Stone also worked with Eugene Parker; he said later that "Parker taught me how to reduce a problem to its nuts and bolts, to a picture."

 Caltech

-Stone moved to Caltech to work on space physics with Rochus Eugen Vogt in 1964, and helped him to establish the Space Radiation Laboratory.
+Stone moved to Caltech to work on space physics with Rochus Eugen Vogt in 1964, and helped him establish the Space Radiation Laboratory.
 He became a full faculty member in 1967.
 In 1976, Stone was named professor of physics, later the David Morrisroe Professor of Physics, and was chair of the Division of Physics, Mathematics, and Astronomy from 1983 to 1988; during his tenure he oversaw the establishment of the Laser Interferometer Gravitational-Wave Observatory (LIGO).
-He had also served as director of the Caltech Space Radiation Laboratory, and as vice president for Astronomical Facilities.
+He also served as director of the Caltech Space Radiation Laboratory, and as vice president for Astronomical Facilities.
 He was the vice-chair of the Thirty Meter Telescope Board of Directors.
 He also served on the board of the California Association for Research in Astronomy (CARA) for nearly 25 years, and oversaw the construction of the W. M. Keck Observatory.
 He was also a W. M. Keck Foundation director, and chaired the Keck Foundation's Science and Engineering Committee for 24 years.